How a Software Firm Uses SugarCRM for Marketing

 To Get a Bird’s Eye View of Sales Activity

 Outside of their weekly sales-marketing meeting, it would be hard for this marketing team to keep up with what their Sales reps are doing on a daily basis if it wasn’t for their CRM.
 With a quick glance at our “Sales Dashboard”, the team can get a bird’s eye view of how leads are performing, lead quality, and lead conversion rates.
 They created this by creating custom reports and placing them on the homepage Dashboard using the Saved Report Dashlet.

 To Enforce Data Entry

 They also use Sugar to track industry, company size, and which software products each Lead and Contact use.
 This data is critical to help them improve campaign performance.
 If this data doesn't get updated, this can lead to conflict between sales and marketing when a lead get’s an email that doesn’t apply to them.
 So in order to minimize this type of conflict, they use this scenario to drive data entry of the fields we use for segmenting their marketing lists.

 Don’t make any assumptions--the sales and marketing teams at this company are great at communicating with each other!
 But at the end of the day, it’s still important to have proof in numbers that the marketing team is pulling our weight in the sales funnel.
 Not only for sales, but for the entire company and for ourselves.
 You can’t be sure you are performing your best without having the metrics to prove it.

 How does your marketing team use your CRM?
 Do you do anything out-of-the-box?
-Tell us about it in the comments below.
+Tell us all about it here.